 Friends of Monmouth Battlefield, Inc. (East Windsor) - was founded in 1990 & is a volunteer group that supports Monmouth Battlefield State Park.
 Members conduct tours, lectures & other interpretive programs.
 They also staff the historic Craig House & gift shop; co-sponsor the battle reenactment each June (June 21-22 this year) & other events year round.
 The Friends will distribute brochures & information about the park & their programs. www.friendsofmonmouth.org

-Friends of White Hill Mansion (Fieldsboro) - are preserving the historic home of the Field family.
+The Friends of White Hill Mansion (Fieldsboro) - are working towards preserving the historic home of the Field family.
+The Field home was an integral part of Burlington County’s involvement in the Revolutionary War.
 Robert served on the governing body of Burlington County until his untimely death.
 Mary hosted Col. Carl von Donop & his troops during their encampment in the area.
-We will run a power point presentation at our display area on the history, archaeological dig, & paranormal investigation conducted in the house. sites.google.com/site/whitehillmansion/
+Throughout its colorful history it housed famous inventors, doctors and restaurateurs.
+Fieldsboro was named for this most influential family.

 Genealogical Society of NJ (Trenton) - The GSNJ’s mission is to discover, procure, preserve & publish information on NJ families.
 It serves the general public & its membership through periodical & special publications, seminars & workshops, development & preservation of research collections & direct assistance to family-history researchers of all age groups & ethnic backgrounds.
-There will be information on the organization and society members will make available for purchase copies of their publications, provide brochures on society information, collections, & upcoming events; answer questions from attendees relative to genealogy & family history research on NJ families; and provide information on resources for additional research inside & outside NJ. www.gsnj.org
+There will be information on the organization & its upcoming events.
+There will also be publications for sale. www.gsnj.org

-Griffith Morgan Committee (Pennsauken) - is an all-volunteer organization that preserves & maintains the ca. 1693 Griffith Morgan House in Pennsauken.
-The house is a small museum focusing on local history and presents living history events such as hearth cooking.
+Griffith-Morgan Committee (Pennsauken) - is an all-volunteer organization that preserves & maintains the ca. 1693 Griffith Morgan House in Pennsauken.
+The house is a small museum focusing on local history & presents living history events such as hearth cooking, free lectures, author events & festivals.
 A table-top informational display, standing ephemera display and a few operational artifacts or replicas to promote site awareness will be featured. https://www.facebook.com/GriffithMorganHouse

-Grover Cleveland Birthplace Memorial Association (Caldwell) - is an ORFO that supplements & enhances the visitor experience at this State historic site.
-The Association offers educational programs including traveling trunks, conferences & speakers & a gift shop—“Grover's Corner” featuring presidential, Cleveland related, and period toys, games & books.
+Grover Cleveland Birthplace Memorial Association (Caldwell) - is an Officially Recognized Friends Organization that supplements & enhances the visitor experience at this State historic site.
+The Association offers educational programs including traveling trunks, conferences & speakers & a gift shop—“Grover's Corner” featuring presidential, Cleveland related, & period toys, games & books.
 The Gift Shop, educational materials, traveling trunks & literature will be available.